FAQs

 Can I view the electoral roll?

-Yes, the electoral roll will be open for public inspection at your city or district council’s offices and libraries from 15 July 2022 to 12 August 2022.
+Yes, the electoral roll will be open for public inspection at your city or district council’s offices and libraries.

 Elections